19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (B) any contribution which the employer has made under the Central Provident Fund Act (Cap.
 36) in respect of such payment which is not recoverable from the employee’s wages.

-(1B) Subsection (1) shall not apply in any case where subsection (1A) applies.
+[28/2008 wef 31/10/2008]

-(2) The leave referred to in subsection (1)(d) or (1A)(d)shall be in addition to —
+(2) The leave referred to in subsection (1)(d) shall be in addition to —

-(a) the rest days, holidays, annual leave, sick leave and childcare leave to which an employee is entitled under sections 36, 42, 43, 44 and 87A, respectively, of the Employment Act (Cap.
-91); and
+(a) the rest days, holidays, annual leave and sick leave to which an employee is entitled under sections 36, 42, 43 and 44, respectively, of the Employment Act (Cap.
+91);

+[28/2008 wef 31/10/2008]

+[32/2008 wef 01/01/2009]

+(aa) any childcare leave to which an employee may be entitled under section 87A of the Employment Act or under section 12B;

+[28/2008 wef 31/10/2008]

+(ab) any unpaid infant care leave to which an employee may be entitled under section 12D; and

+[28/2008 wef 31/10/2008]

 (b) any type of leave of absence to which the female employee is entitled under her contract of service with her employer that does not relate to the adoption of a child.

+[9/2007 wef 01/03/2007]

+[28/2008 wef 31/10/2008]

-(3) The amount of reimbursement an employer shall be entitled to claim from the Government in respect of a female employee under subsection (1) or (1A)shall not exceed $10,000.
+(3) The amount of reimbursement an employer shall be entitled to claim from the Government in respect of a female employee under subsection (1) shall not exceed $10,000.

+[9/2007 wef 01/03/2007]

+[28/2008 wef 31/10/2008]

 (3A) Where —

-(a) the Government has reimbursed an employer for any payment made by the employer to a female employee under subsection (1A); and
+(a) the Government has reimbursed an employer for any payment made by the employer to a female employee under subsection (1); and

-(b) the child referred to in subsection (1A)(a) whom that employee has applied to adopt —
+(b) the child referred to in subsection (1)(a) whom that employee has applied to adopt —

 (i) is not adopted by that employee within one year from the date the Director of Social Welfare is appointed as guardian in adoption of the child or a dependant’s pass is issued in respect of the child, as the case may be; or